LANDSCAPE OBJECT SCATTERER

 This script automatically places landscape objects such as trees, plants, mushrooms and rocks in any scene.
 While the script can work with very little configuration, there are a lot of features build-in that can not just be guessed or accidently stumbled upon.
 Please take your time with this documentation, the script can be quite fun to play with.

-- 20 Slots for 20 different plant groups (objects not included).
+- 20 Slots for 20 different plant groups (any inventory item, no plants included).

 - Placement based on height ranges and slope angle.